projnanda/projnanda/home/nyc.md

 ### Learning from the Past
 The story of the Internet shows us a pattern: each technological revolution begins with idealism, only to be shaped later by whoever controls its infrastructure.
 For the Agentic Web, we still have a choice.

-If young researchers, students, and technologists don't participate now, the same pattern of consolidation could repeat—only faster and at a larger scale. **The youth of today will inherit the infrastructure of tomorrow**, so the architecture of the Agentic Web must reflect our generation's values: openness, transparency, diversity, and shared progress.
+If young researchers, students, and technologists don't participate now, the same pattern of consolidation could repeatâ€”only faster and at a larger scale. **The youth of today will inherit the infrastructure of tomorrow**, so the architecture of the Agentic Web must reflect our generation's values: openness, transparency, diversity, and shared progress.

 ### Youth as Architects of the Future